-The results from this study suggest several broad conclusions and directions for future research.
-First, the achievement findings from middle and high school math about the modest, positive relationships between WEST-B Math scores and student math performance reinforce conclusions from the existing literature (e.g., Clotfelter et al., 2007; Goldhaber, 2007; Hendricks, 2014) that basic skills licensure test scores provide a significant, if modest, signal about future math teacher effectiveness.
-Given the very limited evidence about pre-service predictors of future teacher effectiveness (e.g., Harris & Sass, 2011), this suggests that basic skills test scores could be used for reasons beyond the pass/fail requirement for initial teacher credentialing (for example, as a measure of content knowledge for teaching for hiring and other personnel decisions).
+from middle and high school math about the modest, positive relationships between the WEST-B Math scores and student math performance reinforce conclusions from the existing literature (e.g., Clotfelter et al., 2007; Goldhaber, 2007; Hendricks, 2014) that basic skills licensure test scores provide a significant, if modest, signal about future math teacher effectiveness.
+Given the very limited evidence about pre-service predictors of future teacher effectiveness (e.g., Harris & Sass, 2011), this suggests that basic skills test scores could be used for reasons beyond the pass/fail requirement for initial teacher credentialing (for example, as a measure of candidates' general skills for hiring and other personnel decisions).
+Unfortunately, our data do not allow us to consider other measures of candidate skills that may be observable to hiring officials (e.g., GPA and letters of recommendation), so further research that considers licensure test scores alongside these additional measures that have been considered in prior work (e.g., Goldhaber, Grout, & Huntington-Klein, 2014; Jacob, Rockoff, Taylor, Lindy, & Rosen, 2016) could provide more information about whether licensure tests provide information about future teacher effectiveness beyond these other measures.

 The second broad conclusion is that subject-specific licensure test scores provide some additional signal about student achievement in some subjects, although the relationships are not always statistically significant.
 The key policy question, then, is whether these results justify the barrier to entry they represent to potential STEM teachers.
 Our preliminary analysis in Section 3 suggests that the WEST-E tests in STEM fields are much more difficult to pass than the WEST-E tests in other fields like elementary education.
 Moreover, teachers who fail the WEST-E the first time they take it are about 10 percentage points less likely to enter the workforce, and teacher candidates of color tend to be more likely to fail these tests than white teacher candidates (Goldhaber & Hansen, 2010), so are disproportionately impacted by this barrier to entry.
-These trends could be particularly problematic given the well-documented difficulty of school districts, and districts in Washington State in particular, to attract STEM teachers and teachers of color (Goldhaber et al., 2015a, 2015c).
+These trends could be particularly problematic given the well-documented difficulty of school districts, and districts in Washington State in particular, to attract STEM teachers and teachers of color (Goldhaber, Krieg, Theobald, & Brown, 2015a, Goldhaber, Theobald, & Tien 2015c).
+Thus policymakers must balance the positive (and only sometimes statistically significant) relationships between subject-specific licensure tests and student achievement documented in this paper with the potential impact of these licensure test requirements on the pool of potential STEM teachers